isgla/isgla.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "Per aspera, ad astra" — "Through hardships to the stars."
+subtitle: Per aspera, ad astra — Through hardships to the stars.

 profile:
   align: right